+【up2024 0427 17:00】
-The extreme heat stress can have adverse effects on the physical and mental well-being of local residents, particularly in cities with hot summer climates.
-Effective utilization of existing blue spaces to cool the surrounding areas has the potential to alleviate relevant health risks.
-This study unveiled notable spatial variances of river cooling effects influenced by diverse environmental characteristics.
-The insights gained from these findings offered valuable references for climate-friendly urban planning to improve residents' living environment.

-Because of the negative correlation between slope and river cooling effect found in this study, areas designated for residents' leisure activities should preferably avoid locations with significant changes in topography.
-Additionally, considering that the configurations of different land cover types exerted stronger influences on RCI and CRCI than the compositions, urban planning for riverside areas should prioritize the layouts of individual land cover types.
-This is particularly crucial for areas designated for residents' leisure activities, such as parks and squares.
-The results also indicated that the aggregation index demonstrated significantly positive correlations with RCI and CRCI.
-Hence, it is advisable to enhance the aggregation levels of individual land cover types to foster a more climate-friendly living environment.
+This study unveils notable spatial variances of river cooling effects influenced by diverse environmental variables.
+The insights gained from these findings offer valuable references for climate-friendly urban planning to improve residents' living environment.
+Firstly, because of the negative correlation between slope and river cooling effect found in this study, areas designated for residents' leisure activities should preferably avoid locations with significant changes in topography.
+Additionally, considering that the configurations of different land cover types can exert stronger influences on river cooling than the compositions, it’s recommended to prioritize the layouts of individual land cover types in urban planning.
+The result also indicates that patch density demonstrated a negative correlation with river cooling.
+Hence, it’s advisable to reduce the density of landscape patches to foster a more climate-friendly living environment.

-Furthermore, based on the outcomes of the BRT model, the influencing factors affecting river cooling exhibited specific ranges.
-Therefore, the ranges within which various factors exert their influences should be taken into account, which can contribute to a more effective implementation of river cooling measures.

 Limitations of this study and future work

+【up2024 0427 22:31】

 This study has certain limitations.
 Situated in the Sichuan basin, Chongqing experiences significantly lower average wind speed compared to other cities over the world.
 As a result, the impacts of wind speed and wind direction on river cooling effects have not been comprehensively addressed in this study.
 Future research endeavors should consider these factors to offer a more comprehensive understanding of river cooling dynamics from the standpoint of background weather conditions, especially in cities characterized by higher wind speeds.
-In addition, Chongqing, characterized by a relatively low number of sunshine hours, poses constraints on the accessibility of suitable Landsat images.
-In this study, 2 images were employed to characterize the normal summer day and the extremely hot day.
-Hence, additional research endeavors are imperative to incorporate more images for normal and extreme summer days, thereby augmenting the robustness of the finding.
-Furthermore, this study is confined to river cooling effects within a single year.
-Similar to other cities in developing countries, Chongqing has undergone rapid urbanization in the past few decades.
-Due to the limitations in available building data, an analysis of river cooling during this urbanization process is unfeasible.
-The impacts of dynamic changes in the 3D urban structure during urban construction remain unexplored.
-A quantitative analysis spanning over 20 years, investigating annual variations in river cooling effects with dynamic building data, could offer valuable insights.
+In addition, the city of Chongqing, featured by a relatively low number of sunshine hours, poses constraints on the accessibility of suitable cloud-free Landsat images.
+In this study, only 2 images were employed to characterize the normal summer day and the extremely hot day.
+In the future work, additional research endeavors are imperative to incorporate more images for normal and extreme summer days, thereby augmenting the robustness of the finding.
+Furthermore, like other cities in developing countries, Chongqing has undergone rapid urbanization in the past few decades.
+However, because of the limitations of available building data, an analysis of river cooling during this urbanization process is unfeasible.
+Therefore, the impacts of urban structure on river cooling during urban construction remain unexplored.
+A quantitative analysis spanning over 20 years, investigating annual variations of river cooling effects with dynamic building data, could offer valuable insights.
 Such findings hold implications for urban planning and management in developing countries.

 Conclusions